-She’s joined by Laurence Fishburne as another former hero, Goliath, along with our two villains: Walton Goggins’ Sonny Burch, and Hannah John-Kamen as the rather mysterious looking Ghost.
+She’s joined by Laurence Fishburne as another former hero, Goliath, along with Walton Goggins’ Sonny Burch, and Hannah John-Kamen as the rather mysterious looking Ghost.

 Behind the camera, Peyton Reed is once again directing after successfully taking over from Edgar Wright mid-way through production on the first movie.
 Luckily, production seems to have been a little smoother this time around.

 There’s more change on the screenplay front though - of the five writers credited this time, Paul Rudd (yup, the actor) is the only one who also contributed to the original Ant-Man.
 Despite that, fans might be reassured that among those writers are Chris McKenna and Erik Sommers, who wrote the also-pretty-great Spider-Man: Homecoming, and are working on that film’s sequel too.

 Posters and photos